 Then in 2002 I completed a recording of my own arrangements for voice + two guitars (I overdubbed 2nd guitar) and released a CD 'Canny Tyneside' using the pseudonym 'Blaydon Aces'.
-It received much local radio airplay then a track 'Keep your Feet Still Geordie Hinny' was played on Radio 4 'Desert Island Discs' at the request pf poet UA Fanthorpe.
-That airplay created quite a lot of interest.
+It received much local radio airplay then a track 'Keep your Feet Still Geordie Hinny' was played on Radio 4 'Desert Island Discs' at the request of poet UA Fanthorpe.
+That created a lot of interest.

 Following on from that first album, and encouraged by the positive response to it, I have recorded further CDs of the dialect repertoire - 'Geordie Roots' (2003), 'Gan Canny' (2012) and 'Wherever Ye Gan' (2015).
 My 'Gan Canny' CD was made with a close friend and great guitarist James Birkett.
 James has also played the repertoire with me on gigs where we have performed as a duo, using the 'Blaydon Aces' name.

 In 2019 I released a CD of mostly original songs about the remarkable history of the Blaydon/Winlaton area.
 It is titled 'A Legend Evermore' and the term 'legend' is certainly appropriate for several aspects of this history, for example - Keelmen, Crowley's Crew, the Lead Road, Joe Cowen, Blaydon Races.